 The Readmission Application requires a student to provide transcripts from all schools attended subsequent to withdrawal from Grace, a recommendation from the applicant's pastor or church, and a brief essay by the applicant on his/her activities and spiritual growth since withdrawal from Grace School of Theology.
-Students who have been absent for more than one year for whatever reason and return will be subject to the catalog at the time of re-admission.
 The Readmission application must be completed (required documents included) by the application deadline.